ansys/pymechanical/doc/source/index.rst

 --------------------
 You could already perform scripting of Mechanical with Python from inside Mechanical.
 PyMechanical leverages the same APIs but allows you to run your automation from outside Mechanical.
-More information about using these APIs is available in :ref:`ref_user_guide_scripting`.
+For more information on using these APIs, see :ref:`ref_user_guide_scripting`.

 Background
 ----------